You are your own best business investment. Gain an edge, see further than the day-to-day grind, with a program that fits into your life.

 Q: Is Commoncog a replacement for an MBA program, or on-the-job learning?

 A: No, of course not.
 An MBA program is a different bundle: it forces you to attend class, and gives you a great network.
-Also, nothing beats learning from doing.
-You should still find a mentor to learn from, or get an MBA if that’s what you want.
+And nothing replaces learning from doing.

-A Commoncog membership is what you buy if you want something extra as you’re learning the ropes in your job, or if you want the continued rigour of a business education after your MBA ends.
+A Commoncog membership is what you buy as business education while you’re operating, or if you want the continued rigour of a business education after your MBA ends.

 It’s a secret weapon: an extra edge that your peers aren’t getting.